 Check the website for departure times.

 As they’re all long boat trips, you may want to return to central London by underground or train.

-Take the underground from Kew Gardens station (District line), or the train to Waterloo station from Kew Bridge station.
-Both stations are in zone 3
+Take the underground from Kew Gardens station (District line), or the train from Kew Bridge station to Waterloo station.
+Both stations are in zone 3.

 Take the underground from Richmond station (District line), or the train to Waterloo station.
 Richmond is in zone 4